Fanu-Cd/forex-ecommerce-website-landing-page/README.md

-Ecommerce website landing page built using React and Boostrap
+Ecommerce website(Fedex) landing page built using React and Boostrap